Body Corporate Insurance in Wellington

 Earthquake excesses in Wellington typically range from $25,000 for small buildings to $200,000+ for large high-rises.
 This is the amount the body corporate must pay before insurance kicks in for earthquake damage.
 Higher excesses reduce premiums but increase out-of-pocket costs when claiming.

-Does EQC cover Wellington buildings?
+Does NHC cover Wellington buildings?

 Should we strengthen our building?